kondokuro/PyMazeing/README.md

 The different spaces a hall is divided into
 - Coordinates, represent the area’s location in the maze space
 - Portals, list of entrances or exits from the maze
+- Passages, list of connections to areas in other halls

 ### systems
 The classes in this module represent the utilities needed to define how the pieces of the maze connect to each other.

 #### PASSAGE
 Connection between two halls
-- Connecting areas, a pair of areas belonging to different halls
+- Origin, the connected area
+- Connection, the external hall

 #### PORTAL
 Defines entrance or exit from a maze, or the access to another maze